Biological Sciences Postings

 BISC440W: In order to be appointed, a person must be able to demonstrate knowledge of modern phylogenetic methodologies and scripting in the "R" environment.

 We thank all applicants for their interest, however, only successful applicants will be contacted.
-We hope to be able to notify successful applicants by November 29th.
+We hope to notify successful applicants by August 7.

 Before going to the form, you should have: